ScottLogic/blog/_posts/2024-04-12-measuring-android-energy-use.md

 - Sustainability
 tags:
 - Sustainability
-summary: A post about how to gather power usage of android devices without the needs for external tools or equipment.
+summary: A post about how to gather power usage of Android devices without the needs for external tools or equipment.
 author: swoods
 contributors: jisted
 ---

 # Introduction
-As part of a project onto the carbon footprint of mobile computing (CFoMC), we required a method to be able to record the energy use of certain computational workloads on differing mobile devices, part of that being android mobile devices.
-So we needed an method to accurately measure the energy use on a device.
+As part of a project onto the carbon footprint of mobile computing (CFoMC), we required a method to be able to record the energy use of certain computational workloads on differing mobile devices, part of that being Android mobile devices.
+So we needed a method to accurately measure the energy use on a device.

 ## Why measure energy use?
 The reason why we wanted to measure the energy use was to compare the energy use of the same code / calculations across different devices.
 To do this we used some standard off-the-shelf mathematically CPU heavy tests to be able to keep repeatable results.